Marcosmgs/soulandsurf/README.md

 # SOUL & SURF

-Soul & Surf is a site that hopes to help in those days where the waves are small, bring people together to meet up for surf-improvement exercices activitis on regular basis in Bundoran, Ireland.
+Soul & Surf is a website that hopes to help in those days where the waves are small, bring people together to meet up for surf-improvement exercices activitis on regular basis in Bundoran, Ireland.
 The site will be targeted towards surfers who are looking for a way to socialise with the local surf community and keep themselves fit for the big days.
 Soul & Surf will be useful for surfers to see exactly when and where they should be to join the activitys.

 ![Reponsive Mockup Diferent Screens Sizes](documentation/ami-resposive.png)

 ## Design
-Colour Scheme
-Colours were choosen to reflected the beach environment and colour contrast, colours chosen was a variety of greens, blues and greys for our site.
+Colour Scheme were choosen to bring that beach feeling environment and to contrast colours for people better perceive the information, colours chosen was a variety of greens, blues and greys for our site.

 ![Palette Colours Img](documentation/color-palette.png)